shaiksahilrizwan/VIT_Grade_Calculator/README.md

 ### Prerequisites

-To run this project, you need a modern web browser.
-No additional software or server is required.
+To run this project, you need a modern web browser and Apache server,PHP and mysql are required.

 ### Installation